Skip to main content

 numberDecimalPlacesOptional field to specify the precision in which numerical data is emitted.
 Use when data is numerical18

 conditionsA filter for the data.
-The conditions that should to be matched by the data to be considered.
+The conditions that need to be matched by the data to be considered.
 This is an optional set of fields.
 For example you could use an operator and a value to denote that a price should be greater than zero

 operatorThis adds a constraint to the value, such as LESS_THAN, GREATER_THAN.
 For example if you wanted to ensure that the price would always be above zero, you would set the operator to ‘GREATER_THAN’ and the Value to be ‘0’GREATER_THAN